Development guide

 - Scripts

-- Adding a TypeScript rule
+- Adding a built-in rule

 - Testing